mainio/decidim-module-locations/README.md

 Finally, remove the files for the previous version.

-Leep the `leaflet-geoman` repository at hand in case you will bump into any issues when testing the updated library.
+Keep the `leaflet-geoman` repository at hand in case you will bump into any issues when testing the updated library.
 Once everything is confirmed to be working properly, you can remove the repository directory, too.